ga-curriculum/computer-science-stacks-and-queues/README.md

 ## Stacks and Queues

-tktk stacks and Queues intro language

-There are two components to this lesson:

-  1. Stacks and Queues
-  2. Exercise: Implementing Stacks and Queues
+Stacks and Queues are data structures which can be implemented as an array or linked list, differentiated by how items are added to and removed from them.

 ## Learning Objectives